 B i o g r a p h y

 A Kentucky based saxophonist and educator, Nathan Mensink is a Henri Selmer performing artist active in both classical and jazz styles and serves as visiting assistant professor of saxophone at Morehead State University.
 His musical endeavors have taken him across the United States and Europe.
 Notable performances include John William's Escapades with the Henry Mancini Institute Orchestra, which opened a Festival Miami program featuring singer-songwriter Ben Folds, as well as Ralph Martino’s Gershwin Fantasy under the baton of legendary conductor Colonel Arnald Gabriel.
-Other highlights comprise solos with the Morehead State University symphonic band, Cache Valley Winds, Utah State University wind orchestra, Utah Valley University concert band, and the University of Miami's Frost Chamber Orchestra and more.
+Other highlights comprise solos with the Morehead State University Symphony Band, Cache Valley Winds, Utah State University Wind Orchestra, Utah Valley University Concert Band, the University of Miami's Frost Chamber Orchestra and more.

 Mensink has appeared at events such as the World Saxophone Congress, the International Navy Saxophone Symposium, the College Music Society Conference, the Frontwave New Music Festival, and others.
 Significant venues include Carnegie Hall in New York, Cite De La Musique Et De La Danse in Strasbourg, France, the Walt Disney Theater in Orlando, the New World Center in Miami Beach, and the Adrienne Arsht Center in Miami.

 He has performed with the New World Symphony Orchestra, the National Symphony Orchestra of Costa Rica, the Frost Symphony Orchestra, the Southwest Florida Symphony Orchestra, Frost Opera Theater, Salt Lake Symphonic Winds, Cave Run Symphony, Lynn Philharmonia, and many others.
 He has backed artists such as Arturo Sandoval, Take Six, Michael Feinstein, Kirk Whalum, Harry Watters, Dave Pietro, Corey Christiansen, Byron Stripling, and Alicia Hall Moran.